UL Monroe vs. Arkansas State NCAA Football Odds, Plays and Insights | November 13, 2021

 Arkansas State Stats and Trends

-- Arkansas State is 1-1 against the spread and 1-2 overall when the team totals more than 455.1 yards.
+- When Arkansas State totals more than 455.1 yards, the team is 1-1 against the spread and 1-2 overall.

-- This season the Red Wolves have turned the ball over 18 times, four more than the Warhawks' takeaways (14).
+- The Red Wolves have turned the ball over four more times (18 total) than the Warhawks have forced a turnover (14) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.